Social Security Payments 2023

 All in all, the social security contributions will change from 40.3% in 2022 to 40.8% in 2023.
 The nominal contribution will also increase, as the 40.8% is also payable on a higher maximum threshold.
 You will have your insurance coverage reduced and, in addition, you will have to wait even longer for medical appointments.
 But is there anything you can do about it?

 Fortunately, there is a way to do something about it.
-With this option, you will avoid some of the premium increases.
+With this option, you will avoid some of the premium increases (e.g. with a deductible).
 At the same time, you will not be affected by the reduction in insurance coverage.
 And will no longer have problems finding a doctor’s appointment in the future.
-The possibility is to change to private health insurance.
+The possibility is to switch from public health insurance to private health insurance.
 This is only possible from a gross annual income of 66.600€ (in 2023) but brings you precisely the advantages mentioned.
 You can read more about private health insurance here.
-If you need help switching to private health insurance, you can make a free consultation appointment with us here.
+If you need help switching to private health insurance, you can book a free consultation with us here.

-For all other people who do not earn over 66.600€ gross in 2023, there is unfortunately no other option.
-So, unfortunately, you have no choice but to accept the contribution increases, benefit cuts, and longer waiting times at the doctor’s office.
-You can only hope that the German health and pension insurance will at one day be more efficient than it is now.
+For all other people who do not earn over 66.600€ gross in 2023, there is no other option.
+Unfortunately, you have no choice but to accept the contribution increases, benefit cuts, and longer waiting times at the doctor’s office.
+You can only hope that the German health and pension insurance will at one day be more efficient than it currently is.